 - Discovering and designing collaborative and cooperative activities;

 - How to incorporate the 4Cs into the curriculum in a meaningful way.

-Day 5 – Incorporating the 4Cs and digital tools in school activities
+Day 5 – Incorporating the 4Cs and digital tools into school activities

 - Planning a lesson or module integrating the 4Cs and technology;

 - Group activities to generate new ideas about collaboration, creativity, and critical thinking.

 Day 6 – Course closure & cultural activities

 - Course evaluation: round-up of acquired competencies, feedback, and discussion;